davidmharrison/documentLibrary/README.md

 	* Back and Forward navigation up and down the document tree
 	* Multiple views (folder/column)
 	* Home button for return to the home directory
+	* Drag and Drop folders/files to new directories

 Instructions:
 	1. This widget requires PHP for various functions including returning